 As we age, our sleep needs change, and those changes can sometimes be difficult to adjust to.

 A common myth is that older people need less sleep than younger people.
 This has been proven to be untrue.
 Scientific research shows that once adults reach their 20s, their sleep requirements are unchanged for the rest of their lives.

 What does change are our sleep patterns?
 Something that scientists call sleep architecture.
 This refers, as the name suggests, to the way our sleep is structured over the course of a restful period.

 As we age, we trend more towards lighter periods of sleep rather than heavier, REM sleep.
-This can lead to more restlessness in the night and can lead older people to wake up earlier in the morning and not be able to get back to sleep, which largely leads to the misconception.
+This can lead to more restlessness at night, and can lead older people to wake up earlier in the morning and not being able to get back to sleep, which largely leads to the misconception.

 Because they aren’t getting enough sleep during the night time, these people then are more inclined to take a nap during the daytime as their body seeks to garner the rest it has missed out on during the night.

 As we age, we also become more prone to develop sleeping disorders, which is simply a natural part of getting older.
 Some of these come about as a side effect of other conditions or medications.
 Some are directly associated with aging, but all can be addressed in one way or another given pro-active choices and regular contact with a doctor.

 If you are having trouble sleeping, here are a number of exterior factors to consider as causes: